ProOne Big+ Gravity Filter

 |---|---|---|

 ProOne's stainless gravity dispenser (the brand was formerly Propur) holds 3 gallons across two polished-steel chambers.
 Water gravity-feeds through the brand's G2.0 all-in-one elements, which combine activated carbon with an outer shell, into the steel lower chamber.
 It is IAPMO-certified to NSF/ANSI 42, 53, 401, and 372, covering chlorine, lead, PFAS, and microplastics.
-Like all gravity systems, the filter elements carry plastic housing; unlike some, the budget spigot is plastic unless you upgrade it.
+G2.0 elements last up to about 9 months, and it runs entirely on gravity - no electricity.

 Pros